anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.
+Quote: I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.

 By: G. K. Chesterton